leegilmorecode/webhook/README.md

 ## Deploy Local

-AWS LocalStack has been configured for testing locally using the steps above once the docker image is running using the following command in the services folder:
+AWS LocalStack has been configured for testing locally using the steps above once the docker image is running using the following command in the service folder:

 ```
 npm run start
 ```

+Use npm run deploy:local instead of npm run deploy:prod

 ### Todo